bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 In this blogpost, we'd like to explore IntelliJ with Bazel plugin's sync process by reverse engineering the plugin's generated files.

+The sync process is central to the user experience of working with Bazel using the [IntelliJ plugin](https://ij.bazel.build).
+The purpose of the sync process is to query Bazel for information and build up IntelliJ's project structure to fit Bazel's model.
+It runs automatically during a project import, and manually by either clicking on the sync icon in the menu bar or, partially syncing packages and individual files in contextual menus.

-Importing a Bazel project with the [Bazel IntelliJ, CLion or Android Studio plugin](https://ij.bazel.build/) results in a generated `.ijwb`, `.aswb` or `.clwb` directory in the project root.
+Running a sync generates a `.ijwb` directory in the project root.
 While users don’t typically need to know about the contents of this directory, exploring these files will help us understand how the plugin works.

-We will be using the IntelliJ variant for this post.
-Let’s dive in!
+Let's dive in!

 ## Structure of `.ijwb`